daaron678/pedestrian-report/README.md

 **Pedestrian Report Dashboard**

 The pedestrian report is a dashboard concept designed for a transportation department.
 It will take in a survey for pedestrians to report issues such as a damaged sidewalk and display a map that can assign tasks to employees.
 To do this Esri Survey123 will be used and Esri Workforce will be used to display the map of assigned tasks.
 Esri Workforce allows users to filter based on assigned roles and feature attributes.
-All entries in the survey will be automatically added to the Workforce map as a feature layer with unassigned points.
+This project will develop an automation to take new survey entries and update the Workforce web layout.The workflow is as follows:

+user adds survey --> survey info is automatically added to database (webhook that executes a script with Workforce API) --> updated Workforce web layout is displayed

 *Dashboard layout*